ankuragrawal70/concurrancy/README.md

 # concurrancy related projects will be put here.
-Either these are related to golang or python.
+Either these are related to golang and python.

 Understanding
     Threads, Green threads and Coroutines.